IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Sounds of freedom!/README.md

-Our attempt to look through water bodies was not successful as the water body was a pond in a park and having little significance it was tough to find it online through descriptions without knowing its location.
+Our attempt to look through water bodies was not successful :(.
 The white bus stop did remind us of Punggol but ultimately it was the third point that proved the most important.
 After all, the title of the challenge is 'Sounds of Freedom!' (*The title is always the best clue*)

 It evidently sounded like some sort of aircraft but one of us was rather certain it is probably some sort of military jet, so we started looking around Paya Lebar Air Base.
-On hindsight, the title was also a hint that the plane was a military plane.
+On hindsight, the title was also a hint that the plane was military-related!